Data-Dunkers/lessons/glossary.md

 A table of data in pandas made up of rows and columns.
 It’s the main structure you use to store, view, sort, filter, and analyze datasets in Python.

+## df.describe()

+Shows summary statistics (count, mean, min, max, quartiles) for each numerical column in a DataFrame.

 ## df.head()

 Shows the first few rows of a DataFrame.
 The part before the dot (such as `df` or `df_reduced`) is the name of the DataFrame you are working with.
 By default it displays 5 rows, but you can change this by adding a number inside the parentheses (for example, `df.head(10)` or `df_reduced.head(10)` shows the first 10 rows).